YRohitha/ETL-Pipeline-With-Prefect/README.md

-# ETL Pipeline with Prefect
+## ETL Pipeline with Prefect

-Description: Building ETL Pipeline using Workflow Management system.
+### Description: Building ETL Pipeline using Workflow Management system.
-Author: @Rohitha Yarlagadda

 Perform the below with Prefect:
 - Declare tasks